 Review of Check Fraud law in the UAE

-- There have been some reports that UAE authorities want to review the laws regarding debts and check fraud, but it seems likely that banks especially will resist any change since the draconian penalities mean the job and cost of assessing creditworthiness and debt collection is effectively devolved to the police force in Dubai and other emirates.
+- There have been some reports that UAE authorities want to review the laws regarding debts and check fraud, but it seems likely that banks especially will resist any change, since the draconian penalities mean the job and cost of assessing creditworthiness and debt collection is effectively taken care of by the police force in Dubai and other emirates.

 - Gulf News reported 12 July 2009 that the UAE Minister of Justice, Dr Hadef Bin Jua'an Al Daheri, said "The government is currently reviewing a proposal to set up a centre to handle bounced cheque cases before referring them to court."

 - Emcredit is a UAE based organisation established to build up a database of credit risk of people and companies so that lenders can check credit history to see if applicants have a history of bad debts and/or check fraud cases.

 - Dubai Police signed a data-sharing agreement with Emcredit in 2008 or 2009 to provide them with information on bounced cheque cases.